CrossRef/event-data-user-guide/event-data-manual.md

 #### Subject URIs and PIDs {#in-depth-facebook-uris}

-As Facebook events are pre-aggregated and don't record the relationship between the liker and the Item, Events are recorded against Facebook as a whole.
-Because we don't expect to collect events more than once per month per Item, we create an entity that represents Facebook in a given month.
+As Facebook Events are pre-aggregated and don't record the relationship between the liker and the Item, Events are recorded against Facebook as a whole.
+Because we don't expect to collect Events more than once per month per Item, we create an entity that represents Facebook in a given month.

-Each "Facebook Month" is recorded as a separate subject PID, e.g. `https://facebook.com/2016/8`.
+Each 'Facebook Month' is recorded as a separate subject PID, e.g. `https://facebook.com/2016/8`.
 This PID is a URI and doesn't correspond to an extant URL.
 Note that the metadata contains the URL of `https://facebook.com`.

 This approach strikes the balance between recording data against a consistent Subject whilst allowing easy analysis of numbers on a per-month basis.